Algomorph/UbuntuARPGinstall/README.md

 The script is likely to break as the ARPG packages and third-party requirements change, as well as with different conditions in different environments.
 If some part of the script fails on your machine, submit an issue or suggest a fix.

-Currently, Kangaroo and D-MoCap seem to be broken for different reasons.
-I can integrate the fix for Kangaroo into the script later.
-D-MoCap will probably have to wait until ARPG update it to work with the new HAL.
+Kangaroo's routines seem to have problems during runtime.
+D-MoCap's future is currently uncertain.
+I have a compilable fork which might be (might have been?) merged into the ARPG mainstream.